Mrekyle/ci-project-2/README.md

 ## Features

+- Removed | Wrong score count due to feature not working in final build before project deadline. | With all code relating being removed

 ### Implemented

 The basic features that are currently implemented into the Quiz are

 - Multiple Quiz Questions
-- Score counter for correct and wrong answers
+- Score counter for correct answers
 - Resetting the quiz to try again once the quiz is finished

 ### Future Development